Zilliqa/scilla-docs/docs/source/scilla-trial.rst

   and verification of the signature.

-+ **ECDSATest** : A sample contract to test the generation of a ECDSA public/private keypairs, signing of a ``msg`` with the private keys, and verification of the signature.
++ **ECDSATest** : A sample contract to test the generation of a ECDSA public/private keypairs, signing of a message with the private keys, and verification of the signature.